 5 – Ask About the Menu

 The Yak & Yeti menu features an eclectic selection of Asian cuisines with some creative recipe twists, so asking questions about the food will help you to avoid ordering something that doesn’t suit your palate.
 For example, guests not fond of sushi should ask about the ahi tuna nachos before ordering; the word nacho may entice a lover of Tex-Mex cuisine, but this dish blends some pretty spectacular Asian flavors with raw tuna and tortilla chips.
-Or perhaps you like barbecue and want to try the Korean beef; you may not realize that recipe’s sweet sauce isn’t your typical backyard barbecue variety.
 Nevertheless, you will enjoy many of the dishes found on the Yak & Yeti menu if you’re willing to try them.

 6 – Be Adventurous

 Certainly, playing it safe by ordering typical Chinese favorites like egg rolls, wonton soup, and lo mein chicken may appear to be the wisest course of action, but who wants to do that while having an adventure at Walt Disney World?
 Of course, smaller children may need to remain in the safe zone, and American selections appear on the Kid’s Menu for that reason.
 However, non-adventurous adults and teens would be happier at a counter-service restaurant.
 The chefs at Yak & Yeti have taken bold steps to create a menu that borrows from all major Asian traditional cuisines and turns them on their head.
-Instead of egg rolls, maybe try some Thai chili wings, lettuce cups, or dim sum.
+Instead of egg rolls, maybe try some Korean Fried Chicken, lettuce cups, or Malaysian Seafood Curry.
 The beauty of Yak & Yeti comes from their ability to bring together different Asian flavors and make them work together on a menu.
 Your server will be willing to explain menu items if you want to know more.

 7 – Share Food